RFID in Libraries: technology that helps extend impact

 Many of these libraries are turning to Radio Frequency Identification (RFID) technology to improve the speed and accuracy of circulation and shelving functions, thereby freeing library staff to provide direct service to its users.
 It also helps protect a library’s collection and ensures that the community gets the most value out of the library.
 Installing an RFID system requires an investment, but that investment is usually recouped within two years – and the benefits of the system can last for a decade or more.

 Some new technologies can be intimidating for users, but RFID is not one of them.
-The quick and easy benefits of RFID ensure both intuitive and satisfying experiences for library staff and users.
+The quick and easy benefits of RFID in libraries ensure both intuitive and satisfying experiences for library staff and users.
 RFID provides great value to librarians and is simple enough even for young children to use.

 What is RFID?